nurielleve/software-design/docs/assignment3.md

 + Updated the second diagram to add a break to the loop.

 =======
-+ Updated the second diagram to add a break to the loop.

 **Implementation**
 + Changed user class to be abstract (error from assignment 2)